kyuhyongpark/boolmore/case_study/c_elegans/README.md

 ## File Description

-- `run.py` runs the refinement process and saves the log and the final model into the `results` directory.
+- `run.py` runs the refinement process and saves the log and the final model.

-- `detailed_report.py` saves tsv files containing the detailed report of agreement with the experiments into the `results` directory.
+- `detailed_report.py` saves tsv files containing the detailed report of agreement with the experiments.
 It also compares the starting model with the final model and analyzes the dynamics of the final model.

 - `data` directory contains the necessary data to run the genetic algorithm.